justintv/Twitch-API/iOS-URI-Scheme.md

 This URI was first introduced in Twitch for iOS 2.0.6.

-### Searching
-To open the app up to a specific search query, specify the query name as a a percent-encoded string in the URI, eg:

-    twitch://search/Minecraft
-    twitch://search/Starcraft%20II%3a%20Wings%20of%20Liberty

 This URI was first introduced in Twitch for iOS 2.1.1.